Ancient kings of Finland: Literal sources

 Most of the literal material concerning ancient kings of Finland comes from Norway, Iceland and Denmark.
-The earliest source about a king of Finland, however, is the Widsith poem written in Old English in the 6th or 7th century.
-The poem says "Casere weold Creacum ond Cælic Finnum" ("Casere rules over the Greek and Cælic over the Finns").
-Cælic has been seen to refer to Kaleva, but nothing can be said about this for certain.
+The earliest source mentioning a possible "king of Finland", however, is the Old English poem Widsith, written in the 6th or 7th century.
+The poem states "Casere weold Creacum ond Cælic Finnum" ("Casere rules over the Greek and Cælic over the Finns").
+While Cælic has been interpreted as a reference to the Finnish mythological figure Kaleva, this identification is uncertain.
+Mikko Heikkilä has argued that a derivation from Kaleva is phonologically unlikely, suggesting instead an origin from the Proto-Sámi word *kǡllek.

 The geographer al-Idrisi born in the realm of the Almoravid dynasty mentions in his 1154 book Tabula Rogeriana lands called Fymark and Tabast, which could possibly refer to Finland Proper and Tavastia.
 According to al-Idrisi, the king of Fymark owned lands around the Arctic Sea.
 According to Jalmari Jaakkola, this would mean wilderness lands in the north owned by people coming from Upper Satakunta (Pirkanmaa).
 However, al-Idrisi's description of Northern Europe is confusing and contains obvious misunderstandings.

 The Egil's Saga from approximately the 13th century mentions the people of Kvenland led by their king Faravid waging war against the Karelians.
 According to the saga Faravid, commanding an army of 300 men, allied with the Norwegian chief Thorolf.
 The allies waged war on Karelia and made a great victory.
 Faravid is an Old Norse name, but as no such name is known among the Scandinavians, it has been interpreted as a translation of a Finnish name similar to "Kaukomieli" (literally "far-mind") or "Kaukamoinen".
 In the saga description, Faravid is placed in a context in the 9th century, but according to Kyösti Julku and Mikko Häme this point of time would be too early considering the attack of the Karelians mentioned in the saga.
 According to them, a more probable alternative for the century of Faravid's lifetime would be the 12th century.